 Native Hawaiian or other Pacific Islander, non-Hispanic: 0%

 Two or more races, non-Hispanic: 3%

 Race and/or ethnicity unknown: 1%

-Defiance’s national recognition for its innovative programs is evidence of DC’s committed and involved faculty.
-Like their students, they are engaged in real-world methodologies and operations based on immersion in their fields of expertise.
+Like their students, DC faculty are engaged in real-world methodologies and operations based on immersion in their fields of expertise.
 This results in community-based learning and internship opportunities for their students.
 Just one example of faculty involvement in a global framework is the WATER (Water Analysis: Targeting Engagement through Research) project, which transferred a successful model of testing from the Maumee watershed to Belize.
-And locally, students can utilize their professors’ network to volunteer to interact and work with teenage students with autism in an on-campus setting.
+Locally, students can utilize their professors’ network to volunteer to interact and work with teenage students with autism in an on-campus setting.

 “I have had the two best social work professors to ever exist.
-The amount of time they have invested in me is beyond words.” – Kaytie Williamson, majoring in social work
+The amount of time they have invested in me is beyond words.” – Kaytie Williamson, Social Work

-Defiance’s professors are known for the energy and individual attention they provide for their students.
-The student-to-faculty ratio is a low 11:1, allowing professors to get to know their students personally.
-They stretch thinking skills in ways that prepare students for success.
-They add to classroom theory with actual practice, incorporating valuable internships, job shadowing, and learning trips with outside experiences.
+DC’s faculty is known for the energy and individual attention they provide to their students.
+The student-to-faculty ratio is 11:1, allowing professors to get to know students personally.
+They stretch thinking skills in ways that prepare students for success; they add to classroom theory with actual practice, incorporating valuable internships, job shadowing, and learning trips with outside experiences.